Frequently Asked Questions (FAQs)

 The Child Specialist

-During this process, the child specialist talks with you and meets with your child or children to assess their needs and concerns.
-The child specialist also assists you as parents to recognize and address your child’s needs, and give your children a way to communicate their concerns and fears, allowing your child to have a voice in the divorce process.
+During this process, the child specialist talks with the parties and meets with their child or children to assess their needs and concerns.
+The child specialist also assists the parents to recognize and address their child’s needs, and give the children a way to communicate their concerns and fears, allowing children to have a voice in the divorce process.
 The child specialist is not a custody evaluator and makes no specific recommendations.
-Instead, he or she will work with your divorce coaches and with you to help you make informed, intelligent, and compassionate decisions in your children’s best interests.
-The information your child specialist shares with you is essential for your family’s emotional well-being and helps lay the foundation for a healthy future.
+Instead, he or she will work with the divorce coaches and with the parties to help you make informed, intelligent, and compassionate decisions in the children’s best interests.
+The information the child specialist shares is essential for the family’s emotional well-being and helps lay the foundation for a healthy future.

-With the information received from the child specialist, you and your divorce coaches will create a parenting plan, which is then incorporated into your final divorce document.
-It can be as flexible and creative as you wish as long as everyone agrees to all provisions, unlike the type of parenting plans sometimes imposed by the courts.
+With the information received from the child specialist, the parties and the divorce coaches will create a parenting plan, which is then incorporated into the final divorce document.
+It can be as flexible and creative as needed as long as everyone agrees to all provisions, unlike the type of parenting plans sometimes imposed by the courts.

 The neutral financial specialist is a credentialed professional (Certified Public Accountant, Certified Divorce Financial Analyst.
-Certified Financial Planner), who meets with both you and your spouse, and helps you begin discussing your financial issues and concerns post-divorce.
-He or she will assist you in gathering all the necessary financial information including all important financial records.
-The financial specialist works closely with both spouses and their respective lawyers to understand your current financial standing and to help determine the potential financial consequences of various possible divorce settlement options.
-This information and your various options may be discussed in a meeting involving the financial specialist, both Collaborative lawyers, and you and your spouse.
-You and your spouse will control the outcome and work with your attorneys to create a financial settlement that meets your specific needs and circumstances.
+Certified Financial Planner), who meets with both the parties, and helps begin discussing financial issues and concerns post-divorce.
+He or she will assist in gathering all the necessary financial information including all important financial records.
+The financial specialist works closely with both spouses and their respective lawyers to understand their current financial standing and to help determine the potential financial consequences of various possible divorce settlement options.
+This information and the various options may be discussed in a meeting involving the financial specialist, both Collaborative lawyers, and the parties.
+The parties control the outcome and work with the attorneys to create a financial settlement that meets the specific needs and circumstances.

 Sometimes a case manager coordinates this process.
-This role is often assigned to one of the divorce coaches, who keeps all Collaborative team members informed and the process on track.
+This role is often assigned to the financial professional, who keeps all Collaborative team members informed and the process on track.

 This integrated model provides you with the specific services and advice you need from the trained professional most qualified to address your specific divorce issues, with attention on those issues of greatest concern and priority to you.
-Working together, Collaborative professionals help divorcing couples achieve an outcome that would not be possible without everyone working together, including you and your spouse.
+Working together, Collaborative professionals help divorcing couples achieve an outcome that would not be possible without everyone working together.